Support for Schools

 General Recipient Obligations

-- The course can be completed sooner, but you have 2 years part-time.
+- The course can be completed sooner, but you will study 2 years part-time.

 - Changes to roles, schools, or enrolment status (defer, intermission, withdraw) must be approved by IESU.